Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Henley Beach has 44 active public transport stops serving a mix of bus routes.
-These stops are covered by 33 different routes, offering 1,572 weekly passenger trips in total.
-Transport accessibility is high, with residents on average located 144 meters from the nearest stop.
-Most residents commute outwards daily due to its residential nature.
+These stops are covered by 33 different routes that collectively facilitate 1,572 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically residing 144 meters from the nearest stop.
+As a mainly residential area, most commuters travel outward.
 Car remains the primary mode of transport at 87%, while bus usage stands at 6%.
-On average, there are 1.3 vehicles per dwelling.
+The average vehicle ownership per dwelling is 1.3.

-According to the 2021 Census, 14.4% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency averages 224 trips per day across all routes, equating to approximately 35 weekly trips per stop.
+According to the 2021 Census, 14.4% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 224 trips daily across all routes, translating to approximately 35 weekly trips per individual stop.

 Frequently Asked Questions - Transport